Segre classes and Kempf-Laksov formula in algebraic cobordism: Introduction

-In order to be able to make use of Kazarian's machinery, we had to introduce a notion of Segre classes for oriented cohomology theories and find a way to describe them as explicitly as possible.
-The definition we use is the exact analogue of that given by Fulton in \cite{FultonIntersection}.
-For an oriented cohomology theory $A^*$ and a bundle $E\rightarrow X$ of rank $n$ we set

-where $\PP^*(E)\stackrel{\pi}\longrightarrow X$ is the associated projective bundle with tautological quotient bundle $\calO(1)$.
-Using Quillen's formula, which in $\Omega^*$ was established by Vishik in \cite{Vishik}, we manage to relate the Segre polynomial $\scS^A(E;t)$ to the Chern polynomial $c^A(E;t)$ and the algebraic cobordism classes of projective spaces.
-Namely, we have
+In order to be able to make use of Kazarian's machinery in the more general setting, we had to introduce a notion of Segre classes for oriented cohomology theories and find a way to describe them as explicitly as possible.
+The definition we use is the exact analogue of the one given by Fulton in \cite{FultonIntersection}.
+For an oriented cohomology theory $A^*$ and a bundle $V\rightarrow X$ of rank $n$ we set $\scS^A_i(V):= \pi_*\Big(c_1^A\big(O(1)\big)^{i+n-1}\Big)$ where $\PP^*(V)\stackrel{\pi}\longrightarrow X$ is the associated dual projective bundle with tautological quotient bundle $O(1)$.
+We then manage to relate the Segre polynomial $\scS^A(V;u)$ to the Chern polynomial $c^A(V;u)$ by the formula

-with $\scP^A(t):=\sum_{i}[\PP^i]_A\cdot t^{-i}$ and $w^A(E,t)$ a power series defined at Section \ref{secw}.
-It is worth noticing that this formula generalizes the classical Chow ring identity $s^{\CH}_t(E)=c^{\CH}_{-t}(-E)$, which allows one to interpret Segre classes as complete symmetric functions in the Chern roots.
-Needless to say, in general the situation is far more complicated.
+where $\scP^A(u):=\sum_{i}[\PP^i]_A\cdot u^{-i}$ and $w^A(V;u)$ is a series constructed by making use of $P_A$ (see Definition \ref{defwtilde1}).
+It should be noticed that the right hand side is a power series in $u^{-1}$ and that (\ref{eqnSegre}) generalises the classical Chow ring identity $s(V;u)c(V;-u)=1$, which allows one to interpret Segre classes as the complete symmetric functions in the Chern roots.

-An important consequence of this formula is that it allows us to lift the definition of Segre classes to the Grothendieck ring of vector bundles, so that it is possible to evaluate them on virtual bundles.
-The following result provides a geometric interpretation to this extension. {\bf Theorem A }[Theorem \ref{relSegrePush}]. {\it Let $E$ and $F$ be two vector bundles over $X$, respectively of rank $e$ and $f$.
-Consider the projective bundle $\PP^*(E)\stackrel{\pi}\longrightarrow X$ with tautological bundle $\calO(1)$.
+An important consequence of our description is that it becomes possible to lift the definition of Segre classes to the Grothendieck ring of vector bundles, so that they can be evaluated on virtual bundles.
+The following result provides a geometric interpretation to such extension. {\bf Theorem B }({\it cf.} Theorem \ref{relSegrePush}).
+Let $V$ and $W$ be two vector bundles over $X$, respectively of rank $n$ and $m$.
+Consider the dual projective bundle $\PP^*(V)\stackrel{\pi}\longrightarrow X$ with tautological bundle $O(1)$.
 Then, for every oriented cohomology theory $A^*$ one has

-as elements of $A^*(X)$.}
+as elements of $A^*(X)$.